 During the past few years Romania has become the trendiest Easter European destination, with great nightlife, cheap prices and unique natural attractions like the Danube Delta, the Carpathian Mountains and the Black Sea.

 Romania is the home of many medieval castles and fortresses, some of them dating since the 1st century when the country was called Dacia.
 One of this castles is quite special: Bran.
 Bram Stoker, the author of the novel “Dracula” has fallen in love with Bran Castle seeing it in a book, and, inspired by the legend of the 15th century Wallachian Prince Vlad the Impaler, created his main character, famous now all over the world.
 However, if you want to visit the real castle of Vlad the Impaler, head over the Cetatea Poienari.
 Bran Castle, which is located near Brasov, used to be the residence of the royal Romanian family and the favourite home of Queen Maria.
 You can even go on a driving trip to explore easily all the gems Transylvania has to offer.

 If you are looking for some peace and quiet head over to the Danube Delta and sail on its narrow stream channels, observing the unique wildlife like the great white pelicans, the tufted ducks, the red-crested pochards or the great white egrets.

 Bucharest, the capital of Romania, can be the perfect weekend city break.
+There are plenty of things to do and see in Bucharest both by day and by night.
 Head over to Lipscani, an area which has been developed from an old Middle Ages commercial area to the nightlife district of the city.
 Also, don’t forget to visit The House of Parliament, which is so big that the Top Gear drivers raced inside the basement with their sports cars.

 Mallorca – Secluded beaches and tapas